lextudio/sharpsnmp_docs/library/samples/agent-development.rst

 As the sample is released under MIT/X11 license, you can feel free to use it as a starting point of your own SNMP agent.

-Our traplistener sample also uses the pipeline to handle trap messages, and once you are familiar with snmpd, you can switch to it to learn how to construct a browser side pipeline accordingly.
+The snmptrapd sample also uses the pipeline to handle trap messages, and once you are familiar with snmpd, you can switch to it to learn how to construct a browser side pipeline accordingly.

 The pipeline greatly enhances our message processing infrastructure, and you should spare some time to go through its current status.